fedebonisconti/gabbo/README.md

 ## What is Gabbo?
-Gabbo is an ApacheBench CLI tool implementation written in Go.
+Gabbo is an ApacheBench CLI tool inspired written in Go.

 ## Install